Skip to content

 Fighting for Your Freedom After a DUI Charge

-We at the Law Offices of Virginia L. Landry can help.
-Orange County DUI attorney Virginia Landry is an experienced trial lawyer who fully understands the criminal court and DMV hearing processes in California.
-She could apply her extensive experience to your case, defending your constitutional rights and protecting your driving privileges to help you secure a positive case outcome.
+Have you been arrested for a first-time DUI offense?
+If this was your first DUI offense, surely, you’ll be curious about the penalties involved.
+Even though the penalties for a second and third DUI are greater, a first DUI still has serious consequences.
+At the Law Offices of Virginia L. Landry we can help.
+Orange County DUI attorney Virginia Landry is a skilled and experienced California Trial Attorney who fully understands the criminal court and DMV hearing processes in California.
+She will apply her extensive experience to your case, defending your constitutional rights and protecting your driving privileges to help you secure a positive case outcome.
+You can email Ms. Landry and her staff here.
+You can also listen to and or download her Orange County DUI Attorneys Podcast episodes by clicking here.

-First DUI Penalties
+First Offense DUI Penalties In California

 The penalties for a 1st DUI offense in CA include: